Braj literature

-Braj literature is literature in Braj Bhasha, one of the Western Hindi languages developed as a literary language before the introduction of Hindustani, Urdu, and Hindi.
+Braj literature is literature in Braj Bhasha, one of the Western Hindi languages developed as a literary language during the 15th century, Bhakti Movement as a form of devotional songs in praise of Krishna.
 It is often mystical in nature, related to the spiritual union of people with God, because almost all of Braj poets were considered God-realised saints and their words are thus considered as emanating from a divine source.
 Much of the traditional Northern Indian literature shares this trait.
-It literary tradition is a celebration of Lord Krishna.
+It literary tradition is a celebration of Krishna.
 The Braj region has a rich legacy and the medium was mainly the literary vehicle for the poets viz.
 Surdas, Tulsidas, Acharya Ram Chandra Shukla, Raskhan, Amir Khusrau among others.

 History

-Braj Bhasha gained wider literary acceptance after Mughal emperor, Akbar, accepted it as one of the royal court's languages and liked to use it to compose poems.
+Braj Bhasha gained wider literary popularity because of Krishnaism, poet compose poems that were revolve around of childhood playful and profound instances, called as Leela of their favoured lords and life in region of Vraja.

 Literary works in Braj Bhasha

 Some major literary works in Braj Bhasha are: